foundation29org/RareCrowds/README.md

 ### HPO
 Symptoms are organized through the [Human Phenotype Ontology (HPO)](https://hpo.jax.org/).
 If you are not familiar with it, please visit the website.

 In order to get information on specific symptom IDs and other items included in the HPO ontology, such as the frequency subontology, RareCrowds includes the HPO module.
+This module allows you to get information about each term and their relationships.

 In order to get information about a specific HPO term, run the following lines:
 ```python